pe5er/swan.media/equipment.md

 We have a wide range of professional equipment at our disposal, allowing us to be prepared for a variety of filming situations.

+Our main camera (Panasonic GH5) allows us to record up to 4K 60fps 4:2:2 10bit in DNXHD HQX format.
+We can record audio at up to 24bit WAV.

 ## Cameras
 * Panasonic GH5 Body Only
 * Viltrox EF-M2 Focal Reducer